brikahnoaa/Linux/code/dat2wav/datREADME.txt

 .4 a DAT file can be recreated from a WAV and a HDR (with the same base name) .5 --name option is a prefix to the wav filenames, or a complete name spec if the NAME argument includes date/time %format (see linux, man date)

-# developed by Brian Kahn for NOAA 2023